0xChaitanya/AP_M25_A1/README.md

 **Q. Describe how to use the CLI and demo features (e.g., add vehicles, simulate jour- ney, save/load).** <br>
 Once the project starts, you will see a serialised menu, use the serial numbers to perform the actions give on the right of the serial number. <br>

-– Include a brief walkthrough of running the demo and expected output.